sigtm/svg-groomer/README.md

 </svg>
 ```

-We include the `<rect>` with `fill="none"` so that when we drop it into Sketch or whatever, it gives us a 16 x 16 group with the path correctly positioned inside it.
-Without it we would just get the shape itself, and manually positioning each icon inside a 16 x 16 symbol is a pain.
+We include the `<rect>` with `fill="none"` so that when we drop it into Sketch for example, it gives us a 16 x 16 group with the path correctly positioned inside it.
+Without it we would just get the shape itself – and manually positioning each icon inside a 16 x 16 symbol, sometimes on sub-pixel values, is a pain.

 But we need to:

 1. Optimize it (svg-groomer uses SVGO)
-1. Remove any specific fill colors (like `fill="#fff"` ) so we can set it to anything we want in CSS
+2. Remove any specific fill colors (like `fill="#fff"` ) so we can set it to anything we want in CSS/Framer/etc.

 Like this, but without spaces or line breaks (just included here for readability):